-Qualified individuals in Saratoga can assistance with rent payments, and access to funds to prevent evictions.
+Qualified individuals in Saratoga can assistance with rent payments, first month or utility deposits and access to funds to prevent evictions.
 It will also assist with utility bills and arrearage.
 The rapid rehousing and homeless prevention program was created from federal government funds.
-Contact the Legal Aid Society of Northeastern New York at (518) 587-5188, or Shelters of Saratoga (phone (518) 581-1097).
+Contact the Legal Aid Society of Northeastern New York at (518) 587-5188.

 Captain Youth and Family Services - CAPTAIN's Family Assistance program offers assistance, advice, and advocacy in accessing emergency funds for basic needs of people in the community.
 They also run the Homelessness Prevention and Rapid Re-Housing Project which may be able to offer rent deposit payment assistance, rent arrears assistance, short term and medium term rent payment assistance, utility deposit assistance, utility and heating bill payment assistance, moving and storage expense assistance, and hotel/motel vouchers for people who need housing.
 Clifton Park NY.
 (518) 371-1185

 Capital Region Catholic Charities supports Saratoga County residents.
 A number of churches and organizations administer low income assistance programs.
 Call them for information on, or to apply for, housing, employment services, emergency utility and rental assistance and more.
 Other basic needs such as food, clothing, Christmas assistance and shelter may be administered too.
-Click here.
+Click here Albany area Catholic Charities.